 (i) Appraisals shall be made by three (3) real estate appraisers, each of which (A) shall be a member of the American Institute of Real Estate Appraisers, and (B) shall have not less than ten (10) years experience in managing and appraising real estate.
 One appraiser shall be selected and appointed by Lessor (the "Lessor's Appraiser"), and shall be paid by Lessor, one shall be selected and appointed by Lessee (the "Lessee's Appraiser") and shall be paid by Lessee; and the third shall be selected and appointed by the first two (2) appraisers so appointed (the "Third Appraiser").
 The cost of the Third Appraiser shall be evenly split between Lessee and Lessor.
-In the event of a failure of Lessor's Appraiser and Lessee's Appraiser to agree on the Third Appraiser within fifteen (15) days after their appointment, the Third Appraiser shall be appointed by the President of the American Institute of Real Estate Appraisers (or its successor) on the application of either appraiser appointed by Lessor or Lessee on ten (10) days' notice to the other appraiser so appointed.
+In the event of a failure of Lessor's Appraiser and Lessee's Appraiser to agree on the Third Appraiser within thirty (30) days after their appointment, the Third Appraiser shall be appointed by the President of the American Institute of Real Estate Appraisers (or its successor) on the application of either appraiser appointed by Lessor or Lessee on ten (10) days' notice to the other appraiser so appointed.

-(ii) In the event either Lessor or Lessee shall fail to appoint an appraiser within fifteen (15) days after demand from the other to make the appointment, then the appraiserappointed by the party not in default shall appoint the second appraiser, and the two (2) appraisers so appointed shall appoint theThird Appraiser.
-If the first two (2) appraisers so appointed shall fail to agree on such Third Appraiser within fifteen (15) days after their appointment, the Third Appraiser shall be appointed in the same manner provided above.
+(ii) In the event either Lessor or Lessee shall fail to appoint an appraiser within thirty (30) days after demand from the other to make the appointment, then the appraiser shall be appointed by the President of the American Institute of Real Estate Appraisers in the same manner provided above.

 (iii) After appointment, the three (3) appraisers, after having been duly sworn to perform their duties with impartiality, shall proceed promptly to prepare an appraisal of the Land and Lessee Improvements that are fixtures to the real estate.
-The appraised value determined by the appraisers shall be binding and conclusive on Lessor and Lessee.
+The appraised value determined by the appraisers shall be binding and conclusive on Lessor, Grantor and Lessee.
 The appraisers shall have the right, by majority vote among them, to determine the procedure to be adopted in arriving at the appraised value, and may, in their discretion, dispense with formal hearings, it being agreed that their task will be solely that of appraisal.

 Definitions.